Clinical Pastoral Education (CPE) is a transformative, supervised contextual learning experience in the spiritual care of others.

 Master of Divinity students may use a basic unit of CPE to meet up to half of their field education requirement.
 Students may also elect to receive academic course credit for CPE.
 Divinity students may receive credit upon completion of any accredited CPE program.
 More information about CPE, including a directory of accredited programs, can be found at the Association for Clinical Pastoral Education (ACPE).

-Suggested Vocational Pathway in Chaplaincy
+Certificate in Chaplaincy

 Field Education & Clinical Pastoral Education